Our Eligibility Guidelines

-ProJourn’s current eligibility criteria encourage inquiries from newsrooms that are independently owned, community-focused, located near news deserts and can’t afford to pay legal fees, and include in their coverage underserved communities.
+ProJourn’s current eligibility guidelines encourage inquiries from newsrooms that are independently owned, community-focused, located near news deserts and can’t afford to pay legal fees.
+Please note that, due to high demand, ProJourn is prioritizing local and community news organizations.
+We consider a ”community” to include groups of people who interact, share a common geographical area, interest, culture, or identity.

 To determine financial need, ProJourn will ask for financial information and will confirm news organizations haven’t paid significant fees for similar services in the past 12 months.
 (If they did, ProJourn will assess whether these news outlets’ circumstances have dramatically changed.)